Antimicrobial Resistance: A One Health Approach Seminar Series - Fall 2023

-The AMR: A One Health Approach Seminar Series provides various approaches to address AMR issues in a wider context that is important and practical for sustainable development of control strategies.
+The AMR: A One Health Approach Seminar Series provides perspectives from diverse subject matter experts to address AMR issues and develop sustainable AMR control strategies.

 Date & Time